quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

     ; to support passing multiple at once
     ? count: uint16

-    ; RawInfo:length field indicates total length of the datagrams ; including UDP header length
+    ; RawInfo:length fields indicate the total length of the datagram ; including UDP header length
     ? raw: [+ RawInfo]